 Wire Rope and Mechanical Cable Information

-Wire rope and mechanical cable is wound from high-strength metal strands for structural, mechanical actuation and motion control applications.
+Wire rope and mechanical cable is wound from high-strength metal strands for structural, mechanical actuation, and motion control applications.
 Suppliers typically list the number of wires per strand followed by the number of strands per rope or cable.
 For example, products with a 7 x 19 designation have seven strands per cable and 19 wires per strand.
 Some wire rope and mechanical cable products are enclosed in a metal wrap or jacket to provide additional surface protection and abrasion resistance.
 Examples include swaged aluminum casing (lockclad), armored cable, flat wrap, round wrap, wire wrap or braiding, and solid metal conduits or tubing.
-Other products are encased in a plastic jacket, coating or conduit, or feature a protective plastic filling that is infused into the finished cable.
-Wire rope assemblies, mechanical control cables, and wire rope slings with attached clips, eyes, handles or other fittings are also commonly available.
+Other products are encased in a plastic jacket, coating, or conduit, or feature a protective plastic filling that is infused into the finished cable.
+Wire rope assemblies, mechanical control cables, and wire rope slings with attached clips, eyes, handles, or other fittings are also commonly available.

 Physical specifications for wire rope and mechanical cable include diameter, length, breaking strength, and core type.
-The size of the pulley, sheave or drum determines the maximum diameter of the rope or cable that can be fed through the transit or fitting.
-With control cables, diameter usually refers to the overall, conduit or outer casing dimension.
+The size of the pulley, sheave, or drum determines the maximum diameter of the rope or cable that can be fed through the transit or fitting.
+With control cables, diameter usually refers to the overall conduit or outer casing dimension.
 With bare wire rope, the largest outer diameter (OD) is listed because the rope’s diameter is not uniform in size.
-Diameter and length are measured in inches (in).
+Diameter and length are measured in inches (in.).
 Breaking strength is the maximum tensile load or force in pounds (lbs) that a rope or cable will hold before breaking.
 It is multiplied by a safety factor to determine the actual operating or working load.
 There are several core types for wire rope and mechanical cable.
-Plastic cores contain a solid, polyvinyl chloride (PVC) rod or a multi-filament rope made of polypropylene (PP), nylon or other synthetic material.
+Plastic cores contain a solid, polyvinyl chloride (PVC) rod or a multi-filament rope made of polypropylene (PP), nylon, or other synthetic material.
 Fiber core (FC) and hybrid products with metal and fiber strands are also available.
 Stranded metal wire core (SWC or SC) and independent wire rope core (IWRC) varieties are the strongest core types.

 Cable-laid rope consists of several constituent wire ropes that are laid helically or wound over a core into a single cable.
-Compacted wire rope and mechanical cable is compressed using a swaging, rolling or other flattening or deformation processes.
+Compacted wire rope and mechanical cable is compressed using a swaging, rolling, or other flattening or deformation process.
 Spin resistant products consist of a large, wire rope core and strands that lay in the opposite direction.
 Guy wires support towers or antennas during high wind loads.
 Aircraft cables are used in tie-downs and fastener safety applications.